Corona-Studio/ProjBobcat/README.md

 var core = new DefaultGameCore
 {
     ClientToken = clientToken, // Game's identifier, set it to any GUID you like, such as 88888888-8888-8888-8888-888888888888 or a randomly generated one.
-    RootPath = rootPath, // Path of .minecraft\
+    RootPath = rootPath, // Path of .minecraft\, you had better use absolute path.
     VersionLocator = new DefaultVersionLocator(rootPath, clientToken)
     {
         LauncherProfileParser = new DefaultLauncherProfileParser(rootPath, clientToken)